AmiyaSX/fssim/README.md

 or

 5. Run automated test.
 Execute `FSD_ATS` (this command is loaded when sourcing `fsd_environment.sh`).
 If you will want to see the visualization, run RViZ: `roslaunch fssim_interface rviz.launch`.
 NOTE: The car will keep driving until the simulation will time-out since no lap counter is implemented.

+# Docker Instructions

+See [tutorial.md](fssim_docker/tutorial.md) for a more detailed tutorial on how to setup the simulation using Docker!

 # Features
 * This simulator is targeted for FSD competition, thus it contains some of the real-car safety features